History of Liverpool F.C. (1985–present): 2024–: Slot and Iraola

 Arne Slot, head coach of Eredivisie club Feyenoord, was announced as Klopp's successor for the 2024–25 season.
-The premier league campaign started strong, with just one loss (against Nottingham Forrest at home on the 4th game-week of the season) in the first 30 games.
-This strength was matched in the EFL league cup, reaching the final against Newcastle United.
-However, they were unable to replicate their strong league form in the final and lost the match 2–1.
-Liverpool were successful in the league, with Slot guiding the club to a record-equaling twentieth top-flight title, which was secured in a 5–1 win over Tottenham Hotspur in April.
-The club held a parade on 26 May 2025 to celebrate, but the event was marred by an incident wherein an automobile plowed into supporters and attendees on Water Street after allegedly following an ambulance into an area closed off to automobiles.
-The suspect, 53-year-old Paul Doyle of West Derby, appeared to argue with supporters as they swarmed his vehicle, hitting it and opening the driver-side door, before he accelerated and drove through the crowd, injuring 109 people.
+The Premier League campaign started with one loss in the first 30 games.
+Liverpool reached the 2025 EFL Cup final, losing 2–1.
+Liverpool were successful in the league, with Slot guiding the club to a record-equalling twentieth top-flight title, which was secured in a 5–1 win over Tottenham Hotspur in April.
+The club held a parade on 26 May to celebrate, but a driver drove into supporters and attendees on Water Street, injuring over 130 people.
+The driver, 53-year-old Merseyside resident Paul Doyle, pleaded guilty and was sentenced to over 21 years in prison.
 On 3 July, Liverpool player Diogo Jota was killed in a car crash near Cernadilla, Spain alongside his brother, André Silva.
 Jota's kit number, 20, was retired following his death.
+Slot was dismissed by the club on 30 May 2026, following a fifth-place finish in the Premier League, and a season devoid of trophies.

+On 4 June 2026, Andoni Iraola (previously a player for Athletic Bilbao and Spain and the coach of Rayo Vallecano and AFC Bournemouth) signed as head coach on a two-year contract.
+In August 2026, Fenway Sports Group sold 38% of Liverpool F.C. to 1892 Holdings, a consortium led by former Queens Park Rangers co-owner Amit Bhatia and backed by Jeff Bezos and Eduardo Saverin.
+Bhatia was named vice-chairman of the club.
+In the same month, the departure of Curtis Jones to Inter Milan and the stalled progress of Jayden Danns left the likely prospect that no player born in Liverpool would make an appearance for the club during the coming season, breaking a sequence stretching back to 1892.